ahnan4arch/op-docs/Open Peer - Protocol Specification.md

       }
     }

 Namespace Grant Start Notification
 ----------------------------------

 ### Purpose

-Once the browser window receives notification that it is ready, this request is sent to the inner frame by the outer frame to give the inner frame the needed information to start the grant process.
+Once the browser window receives notification that it is ready, this request is sent to the inner frame by the outer frame to give the inner frame the needed challenge information to start the grant process.

 ### Inputs

   * Agent
-    * Product - the user agent identification for the product, typically "name/version (os/system)" information)
+    * User agent - the user agent identification for the product, typically "name/version (os/system)"
     * Name - a human readable friendly name for the product
     * Image - a human visual image for the brand that must be square in shape.
     * Agent URL - a web page that can be rendered in a browser to obtain more information about the agent
   * List of grant service challenges containing:
     * ID - a challenge ID that the server generated which the client application will have to authorize
     * Name - a human readable name for the service requesting the challenge
-    * Image - a brandable image representing the service requesting the challenge
+    * Image - a branded image representing the service requesting the challenge
-    * URL - a browser renderable page the user can go to obtain more information about this service requesting the challenge
+    * URL - a browser URL the user can go to obtain more information about this service requesting the challenge
     * List of namespace URLs granted to the grant challenge
   * Browser information
     * Visibility - the browser window is being shown in what state